shariqriazz/QuickScribe/instructions/common/language-rules.md

 	- Correct subject-verb agreement: verb agrees with head noun of subject noun phrase, not with nouns in modifying prepositional phrases or relative clauses (*it do not→it does not; dogs is→dogs are; licenses...for software...is→licenses...for software...are)
 	- Correct pronoun-antecedent (φ-features)
 	- Correct determiner-noun agreement
+	- Eliminate determiner stacking: multiple determiners require noun phrase restructuring (the our document→our document OR the document); preserve possessive or definite article based on context; default to possessive when both present
 	- Expand contractions after agreement correction (don't→do not; doesn't→does not)
 	- Apply article allomorphy (a/an before vowels)
 	- Correct tense consistency